jusgermann/opposition_calculator/README.md

 dates, within a date range, that object is at it's brightest apparrent magnitude.

-This program utilizes the jplhorizons module from astroquery
+This program utilizes the jplhorizons module from astroquery.

-The backend ephemeris gatherin is completed using the jplhorizons module.
+The back end ephemeris gathering is completed using the jplhorizons module.
 This program compiles the date range, and table settings before the query, then sorts the returned ephemeris for opposition dates.